PFAS

 03.02.2026

-In addition to the two regulatory options originally planned –
+In addition to the two originally planned regulatory options—

 Option 1: Ban and

-Option 2: Ban with time-limited exemptions –
+Option 2: Ban with time-limited derogations—

 Option 3: Conditions that must be met to allow the continued manufacture, placing on the market, or use of PFAS instead of a ban.

-- batteries
+- Batteries

-- fuel cells
+- Fuel cells

-- electrolysers
+- Electrolyzers

-- medical devices
+- Medical devices

-- semiconductors
+- Semiconductors

 The 60-day stakeholder consultation on the draft opinions is expected to begin in March 2026, shortly after their adoption by RAC and SEAC.